Coaching & Training

 Capital and Special Campaigns

-Planning a campaign is exciting and overwhelming at the same time.
-Often campaigns are done in addition to the annual fundraising events and initiatives, which means everyone is spread thin.
-Ensure your time is spent strategically and your hard working team is supported.
+Planning a campaign can be exciting and overwhelming at the same time.
+Often campaigns are done in addition to annual fundraising events and initiatives, which means everyone is spread thin.
+Ensure your time is spent strategically and your hard-working team is supported.

 Adrienne served as the Vice President of Development at YWCA Columbus for nearly six years, directing record-setting fundraising efforts including the $25 million Believe in Women comprehensive campaign.
-While at Mollard Consulting, campaign planning and feasibility studies included Turning Point, Columbus KTC, Junior Achievement of Central Ohio and Dress for Success Columbus.
+While at Mollard Consulting, she conducted planning and feasibility studies for organizations including Turning Point, Columbus KTC, Junior Achievement of Central Ohio and Dress for Success Columbus.

 Want to figure out how to get engaged in a meaningful community role?
 Time, Talent & Treasure is for you!
-Coaching individual community members, executives, job hunters, nonprofit staff and board members and corporate giving officers is our passion.
+Coaching individual community members, executives, job hunters, nonprofit staff, board members and corporate giving officers is Adrienne’s passion.

 Create or enhance corporations and nonprofit volunteer management.
 Volunteering is a meaningful way for individuals and companies to support nonprofits and the people they serve.
 Getting started on the corporate or nonprofit side requires structure and management to be successful.

-Adrienne led volunteer management from a nonprofit perspective at YWCA Columbus and a corporate perspective at Battelle's award-winning Team Battelle program.
-At Battelle she also created and began Battelle’s Youth Enrichment Program that established training and engagement standards for staff interacting with community youth.
+Adrienne led volunteer management from a nonprofit perspective at YWCA Columbus, and from a corporate perspective for Battelle's award-winning Team Battelle program.
+At Battelle, she also created and began Battelle’s Youth Enrichment Program that established training and engagement standards for staff interacting with community youth.

 Corporate Community Involvement and United

-Launching a corporate giving campaign is a great way to let associates choose nonprofit work that is meaningful to them while making it easy for them to get involved and, at the same time, get broad engagement from your team.
-Traditionally these are United Way campaigns or something similar with multiple options for team members to give and volunteer.
-If your company is looking for more structured community involvement this is a great starting point.
+Launching a corporate giving campaign is a great way to let associates choose nonprofit work that is meaningful to them.
+Getting involved is easy, and broad engagement is attainable.
+Traditionally, United Way campaigns or something similar offer multiple options for team members to give and volunteer.
+If your company is looking for more structured community involvement, this is a great starting point.